 Mansard Loft Conversion Cost

 The main characteristic of a mansard loft conversion is a flat roof with a 72-degree inward-sloping back wall.

-One of the main benefits of a mansard loft conversion is that is a versatile extension which works well for various property types.
-It can also be designed to match the existing house, allowing it to offer a seamless aesthetic.
+One upside of a mansard loft conversion is that it's a versatile extension which works well for various property types.
+It can also be designed to match the existing house.

-A downside of building a mansard attic extension is that you require planning permission before building it, as it involves a significant amount of changes to the roof and building structure.
+Building a mansard attic extension requires planning permission before building it - as it involves a significant amount of changes to the roof and building structure.
 It is also one of the most expensive loft conversions and can take up to 11 weeks to complete.

 Hip to Gable Loft Conversion Cost

-The main advantage of a hip to gable loft conversion is that it enhances the roof space massively, as hipped roofs tend to have limited space.
-This will help to accommodate a staircase along with a living space that increases the value of your home.
+The main advantage of a hip to gable loft conversion is that it enhances the roof space massively - as hipped roofs tend to have limited space.
+This will help to accommodate both a staircase and a living space and will also increase the value of your home.

 This type of loft conversion will require you to apply for planning permission as it is classed as a major roof alteration.
 It can also be very expensive if you have a large roof space.